mehwaffle10/Waffle_Balance/README.md

 ### Eggs
 - Are no longer buyable from the quarters
 - Hatch in 20 seconds instead of 50
+- Spawn chickens on the same team as the chicken that laid them

 ### Chickens
 - Are bought directly from the quarters for 80 coins